circuitdao/docs/docs/user-guide/price-oracle.md

 To incentivize data providers to do their job well, the protocol lets them claim rewards in the form of CRT tokens.
 For details please see the [**Announcer Registry**](../../technical-manual/announcer-registry) page in the Technical Manual.

 In addition, data providers are required to post a bond in their respective Announcer coins.
-The bond is an amount of XCH no less than the **Announcer Minimum Deposit**.
+The bond is an amount of XCH no less than the **Minimum Deposit**.
 If an Announcer price is expired, an Announcer can be penalized by slashing an amount of XCH equal to the **Penalty Factor** multiplied by the share of the **Penalty Interval** that has passed since expiry or the last penalization event from the bond.

 ## Data sources and Announcer prices